Toxytod/MyNewQuartz/content/Works/Bachelor/4th Semester/Thesis/Philosophy Thesis/Philosophy Thesis.md

 - [[Structuralism]]
 - [[On Models and Worlds]]
 - [[Horsten, L. (2010), Having an Interpretation]]
 ### Modal Realism
-For this section I will mainly refer to [SEP](https://plato.stanford.edu/entries/david-lewis/#6) section 6, I plan to only expose the Lewis' argument and show compatibility with [[Philosophy Thesis#Possible Worlds as Mathematical Models]].
+For this section I will mainly refer to [SEP](https://plato.stanford.edu/entries/david-lewis/#6) section 6, I plan to only expose the Lewis' argument and show compatibility with Structuralism.
 I plan to start working on this section later on.

 Live updates on this part are to be found here: [Overleaf: Modal Realism](https://www.overleaf.com/read/fnzgwxcvmnyd#250a05).
 ### On Ultraproducts
-This section will be dedicated to why I regard that ultraproducts of possible worlds are to be regarded as possible worlds as well.
+This section will be dedicated to why I believe that ultraproducts of possible worlds must be considered possible worlds as well.
 I will then analyse the single ultraproducts constructed in [[Mathematics Thesis]] and show what philosophical consequence they imply.
-This part of the philosophical thesis will most probably the last one that I will start
+I will work on this last part of the philosophy thesis as soon as I have some results in the mathematics thesis, this will be therefore the very last part I will begin.

 Live updates on this part are to be found here: [Overleaf: Ultraproducts](https://www.overleaf.com/read/fnzgwxcvmnyd#250a05).